 Flower Hill is also known as German Lutheran and Bennington Cemetery.
 It's located on 144 Street between Fort Street and Ida Street, about 6900 blocks north of Dodge.
-The cemetery is on the east side of the road, a short way from the Zion Lutheran Church, which looks after the care and upkeep of the cemetery.
+The cemetery is on the east side of the road.

 The front gate was especially impressive, as you can see from the first photo below.
 The second photo shows what is done to old cemeteries when no one stands up for them, and developers are allowed to bulldoze everything they come across.
 Anyone who has spent some time on this site will know that I don't like redevelopers.
 It destroys the past, some of which should be kept.
 I'm not against change, but I am against wanton destruction and redevelopment has reached that point.
 The dead should not be compromised so a corporation can make money.